-What concepts do you find hardest in Biology at university level?Watch
+What concepts do you find hardest in Biology at university level?Watch this thread

 A general biology degree includes just about everything in the first year.
 Animal bio, plant bio, and physiology of plants and animals, ecology, microbiology, biochemistry, genetics, cell biology, population biology etc. If you didn’t do a level chemistry you might have to do a chemistry module but it’s not anywhere as near daunting as A level Chemistry!
 Different universities will vary but generally those subjects are core compulsory subjects.